-G-Star RAW's collection consists for approximately 80% of cotton, 10% of polyester and 10% of other materials.
+G-Star RAW's collection consists of approximately 80% cotton, 10% polyester and 10% other materials.
 The materials that are used in the production of G-Star RAW items are listed and benchmarked in the G-Star RAW Fiber Ranking which is based on the Made-By Fiber Benchmark, the Higg Materials Sustainability Index (MSI), and benchmarks created by industry peers.
 G-Star RAW is constantly exploring options for more sustainable materials and aims to expand by setting ambitious goals for product development teams to make the right choices.
 Our goal for 2025 is that 75% of our collection will be made from recycled, organic, bio-based or compostable materials.